cspence001/BraveFilterSearch/README.md

 1. **Launching the Application**: After running `filter_search_app.py`, a GUI window will open.
 2. **Selecting Filters**: Use the checkboxes on the left to select the filter lists you want to use.
 3. **Entering Keywords**: Type a keyword into the search box on the right to filter the content of the selected lists.
-4. **Compare Filters**: Use Load Custom Filters.
-Enter in filters under Add Custom Filters and click Compare.
+4. **Compare Filters**: Use `Load Custom Filters`.
+Enter in filters under Add Custom Filters and click `Compare Filters`.
 (If not selected prior, Active and Custom Filters will be automatically enabled for comparison.)
 New Filters appear as Green and duplicates appear Red.
    - For more information on Custom Filter Syntax and examples use [this gist](https://gist.github.com/cspence001/a7e50832ba9c682e4b7f53738383b8b9#custom-filters).
-5. **Add New Filters**: Clicking Add New Filters will add the new filters to Brave Custom Filters.
+5. **Add New Filters**: Clicking `Add New Filters` will add the new filters to Brave Custom Filters.
    - <b>Important</b>: Ensure Brave Browser App is closed before adding new filters.

 ## Example Use-Cases

-### 1. Identifying Scripts that Block Page Elements
+1. Identifying Blocked Page Elements

-If you're troubleshooting why a specific page element isn't displaying on a webpage, you can use this tool to find out if any filter lists include rules that block that element.
+Scenario: You're troubleshooting why a specific image or script isn't loading on a webpage.<br>

-**Example**:
+Use: Input keywords related to the element (like the image URL or script name) into the search box.
+The tool will display if any filter rules are blocking that element.
-- Suppose a page element such as an image or a script is not loading on a website.
-You can search for keywords related to that element (e.g., the URL or class name) within the filter lists.
-The results will show if any filter rules are likely to be blocking the element.
+2. Analyzing Website-Specific Filters

-### 2. Identifying Filters for Specific Websites
+Scenario: You want to understand what content is being blocked on a specific website.<br>

-This tool can help you identify which filter rules apply to particular websites.
-This is useful for understanding what content might be blocked on a website due to specific filter lists.
+Use: Enter the website's domain (e.g., example.com) into the search.
+The results will show which filter rules apply to that site, helping you determine the source of any issues.

-**Example**:
+3. Debugging Ad Blockers
-- If you want to find out which filter rules are applied to `example.com`, you can enter relevant keywords or URL patterns into the search box.
-The application will display which filter lists contain rules that could affect the content or functionality of `example.com`.
+Scenario: An ad blocker is interfering with a website's functionality.<br>

-### 3. Debugging Ad Blockers
+Use: Search for keywords related to the ads or scripts causing issues.
+This can help you identify which filters are problematic and allow you to adjust your ad-blocking setup.

-You can use this tool to debug and refine ad-blocking configurations by analyzing which filters are in place and how they might impact various elements on a website.
+4. Comparing Custom Filters

-**Example**:
+Scenario: You want to refine your custom filter list by comparing it with active filters.<br>
-- If an ad blocker is causing issues with site functionality, you can review the filter lists and search for keywords related to the problematic ads or scripts.
-This can help pinpoint which filters are responsible and adjust your ad-blocking setup accordingly.
+Use: Load your custom filters, compare them with active filters, and see which ones are new (marked in green) or duplicates (marked in red) before adding.

 **Discussions**:
 - [How to view what Brave Shields blocks?](https://community.brave.com/t/how-to-view-what-brave-shields-blocks/443285/12) <br>